Knowledge & FAQ

 ENERGY EFFICIENCY

 - The Hydrobalance system uses energy-efficient 12 volt pumps.
-For example, pumps with a total power requirement of 155 W/h are used for pools up to 35 m².
+For example, pumps with a total power requirement of 155 W/h are used for systems up to 35 m².
 The system can be switched off during the winter months.

 HEALTHY BATHING WITHOUT DISINFECTION